Plasma Lipoproteins

 As birds, amphibians, fish and even round worms have lipoprotein systems comparable to those in mammals, it is evident that these must have developed early in evolution.
 The equivalent protein in these species is vitellogin, which is closely related to mammalian apo B.

 Lipoprotein(a) (Lp(a)) differs structurally and metabolically from the other lipoproteins, and it consists of an LDL-like particle containing a highly polymorphic glycoprotein named apolipoprotein(a) (apo(a)), which is covalently bound via a disulfide bond to apo B100; it is found only in primates.
 While its physiological function is uncertain, Lp(a) is of particular interest because it has prothrombotic, proinflammatory and proatherogenic properties independently of other lipoproteins, in part because it can carry an appreciable load of oxidized phospholipids (see below).
-Biosynthesis of occurs almost entirely in the liver with synthesis of apo(a) in hepatocytes.
+Biosynthesis of occurs almost entirely in the liver with synthesis of apo(a) in hepatocytes by an enzyme that is structurally related to plasminogen from which it may have evolved.
 Apo(a) should not be confused with apo A.

 Cerebrospinal fluid: In humans, cerebrospinal fluid contains a heterogeneous range of lipoprotein subspecies enriched in proteins necessary for the health of the central nervous system, but at only 1% of the levels in plasma.
 They appear to resemble plasma HDL, although they are somewhat larger, and they are enriched in proteins for wound healing, inflammation, the immune response, and neuron generation and development.